carlphilipp/be-my-chef/README.md

 To deploy on AWS:

-`mvn clean package antrun:run -P aws`
+`mvn clean package "antrun:run@upload" -P aws`

 The ant plugin run several commands:
-*Stop tomcat
+* Stop tomcat
-*Clean webbapps directory
+* Clean webbapps directory
-*Clean other temp directory
+* Clean other temp directory
-*Push ROOT.war (war generatered) to $TOMCAT/webapps
+* Push ROOT.war (war generatered) to $TOMCAT/webapps
-*Start tomcat
+* Start tomcat

 To be able to deploy on AWS server, need to add to `~home/.m2/settings.xml`